Enhancing Science Classroom Discourse Analysis through Joint Multi-Task Learning for Reasoning-Component Classification: Abstract

 \section{Abstract}

 Analyzing the reasoning patterns of students in science classrooms is critical for understanding knowledge construction mechanism and improving instructional practice to maximize cognitive engagement, yet manual coding of classroom discourse at scale remains prohibitively labor-intensive.
 We present an automated discourse analysis system (ADAS) that jointly classifies teacher and student utterances along two complementary dimensions: \emph{Utterance Type} and \emph{Reasoning Component} derived from our prior CDAT framework.
 To address severe label imbalance among minority classes, we (1) stratify-resplit the annotated corpus, (2) apply LLM-based synthetic data augmentation targeting minority classes, and (3) train a dual-probe head RoBERTa-base classifier.
-A zero-shot GPT-5.4 baseline achieves macro-F1 of 0.467 on UT and 0.476 on RC, establishing meaningful upper bounds for prompt-only approaches motivating fine-tuning.
+A zero-shot GPT-5.4 baseline achieves macro-F1 of 0.582 on UT and 0.412 on RC; fine-tuned RoBERTa with augmentation surpasses it on the 10-class UT task (0.635) but not on the 4-class RC task, where GPT-5.4 remains the strongest system.
 Beyond classification, we conduct discourse pattern analyses including UT$\times$RC co-occurrence profiling, Cognitive Complexity Index (CCI) computation per session, lag-sequential analysis, and IRF chain analysis revealing that teacher \emph{Feedback-with-Question} (Fq) moves are the most consistent antecedents of student inferential reasoning (SR-I).
 Our results demonstrate that LLM-based augmentation meaningfully improves UT minority-class recognition, and that the structural simplicity of the RC task makes it tractable even for lexical baselines.